 When all the (Wt) weights are 1, the models assign a charge to each rating unit in the category that reflects its share by land area (if land area is used) of the pavement consumption cost calculated by the methods in Chapter 2.
-When the weights are different from 1, they reflect the local authority's discretion to distribute the burden of cost in a different way across different combinations of distance and production intensity.
-The Council can easily scale the policy weights with a constant scaling factor to ensure that the sum of the adjusted costs remains equal to the sum net PMCI for each industry.
+When the weights are different from 1, they reflect the local authority's discretion to distribute the burden of cost in a different way across different combinations of location and production intensity.
+The Council can easily scale the policy weights to ensure that the sum of the adjusted costs remains equal to the sum net PMCI for each industry.

-A Council may elect to vary the policy weights further because it feels that it is a more equitable allocation of responsibility for funding the provision of assets to place more of the burden on some (e.g. higher value) rating units than others.
+A Council may elect to vary the policy weights further because it feels that the community outcomes or the distribution of benefits between the community as a whole and the industry, or the period in or over which these benefits are expected to occur, or the extent to which the actions or inaction of that industry contribute to the pavement maintenance cost, make it appropriate to place more of the burden on some (e.g. higher value) rating units than others.